frivas/situational-design-template-sketch/README.md

 The template includes symbols so it is easier to work with it.

+You can also take a look at the PDF file for a preview of what the template is.

 I hope you find it useful.

 If you find any errors or have suggestions, feel free to reach out. :D